Utah 2020 Fire Season: The Latest On Fires Across The State

 What Causes Wildfires?

 People are the biggest cause of wildfires in Utah.
-Webb said on Sept.
-16 that around 75% of wildfires this year have been started by people.
+As of Oct.
+21 around 78% of wildfires this year have been started by people.

 “Roughly over the last 10 years, a little over half of the wildfires in Utah have been human-caused so it’s definitely an uptick in that percentage,” she said.
 “We’ve had more wildfires this year than usual and it has been a very high human-caused percentage as well.”